kevinolega/homepage/now.md

 ### projects

-I'm editing the final 27% of [my second book](https://callcentertrainingtips.com/books).
+I'm editing the final 150 pages of [my second book](https://callcentertrainingtips.com/books).

 I sell [English lessons](https://callcentertrainingtips.com/promos/) and write [career advice for BPO workers][1] as part of my community service.

-I rarely leave home and say [no to all invitations and requests](https://kevinolega.com/n).
+I rarely leave home and say [no to all invitations and requests](https://olega.org/n).

+I just purchased [olega.org](https://olega.org/) for my homepage.

+I'm migrating all my pages and links into the new url.

 ### fitness

 Since the Covid-19 lockdown I've been doing [Tabata exercises](https://minimalchanges.com/tabata) at 60-70% of my capacity for about 30 minutes to develop my exercise consistency.

 I purchased a barbell and squat rack so I follow a 5 x 5 protocol for presses, squats and deadlifts.

+I'd like to box and try Jiujitsu after the pandemic.

 ### personal